Skip to content

 Menu

-The proposed catapult ban is on the RBWM Cabinet Agenda for consideration as Item 17 on 28th April 2026.
+The proposed catapult ban was agreed at the RBWM Cabinet Meeting (Item 17) on 28th April 2026.

 Extract from consultation: